School of Architecture Estimated Expenses

 Graduate Teaching Assistant Positions

 Architecture graduate students can apply for graduate teaching assistant (GTA) positions.
-These positions are filled each fall and spring semester and provide students with the opportunity become teaching assistants for a wide range of the undergraduate Environmental Design courses offered--including design studios, graphics, history, building construction, structures, building construction and professional practice.
+These positions are filled each fall and spring semester and provide students with the opportunity to become teaching assistants for a wide range of the undergraduate Environmental Design courses offered.
+These include the design studios, graphics, history, building construction, structures, and professional practice.
 GTAs receive a monthly stipend and graduate credit waivers for each semester they serve as GTAs.
 Graduate students apply for these positions at the time of their initial admission to the Master of Architecture program and prior to each subsequent semester.
 The School of Architecture provides application information to students during their registration advising session each semester.